EXCLUSIVE-Next in China regulatory crackdown: online brokers - sources

 UP Fintech, which is valued at $737 million, said it had been following rules laid out by global regulators and would comply with and implement any new rules.

-Shares of Futu and UP Fintech were recently down around 9% and 11% in premarket trading on Friday, following the Reuters report.
+Shares of Futu were recently 1.5% higher while UP Fintech's were down around 2%.
+Both companies' shares had fallen in Friday's premarket trading, after the Reuters report.

 The China Securities Regulatory Commission (CSRC), the State Administration of Foreign Exchange (SAFE) and the central bank did not immediately respond to a request for comment.